eurostat/datalab/docs/DATALAB-DEPLOYMENT.md

 The following steps aim to cover the installation of the data lab Chart and its initialization steps.

 Before the actual deployment, and with the [Prerequisites](#prerequisites) covered, please take into account the following points:
-- Services are generated randomly under a sub-domain `*.your-domain-name.test`, so your TLS certificate should have a wildcard
+- Services are generated randomly under a sub-domain `*.example.test`, so your TLS certificate should have a wildcard
 - Keycloak realm is `datalab-demo`, so all references for SSO should point to this realm
 - Keycloak clients for Apache Superset, Grafana, MinIO and Ckan are also constant: `apache-superset`, `grafana`, `minio` and  `ckan`
 - Disable the optional features that you do not have an image for